The Worlds Premiere Authority on Yeast Infections

 This is just one example of how crops are genetically modified.
 And, in theory, it sounds like a great idea.
 Less crop loss due to pests equals more crop yields.
 More crops mean lower cost and fewer people going hungry.
 So where’s the harm?

 Well, consider this: According to Greenpeace, once planted, GMOs are uncontrollable and cannot be “taken back.”
 This means they can spread and easily contaminate non-GMO populations.1

 Furthermore, GMO foods are threatening small organic farmers’ livelihoods.
 Since GMOs are patented by giant agricultural corporations, these conglomerates are known to sue family farmers for alleged patent violations, should they come to “possess” GMO technology as a result of completely uncontrollable contamination.

 So what’s a small farmer to do if sued by a multi-billion dollar agricultural bully?
 Many just quit farming altogether, leaving us with fewer and fewer organic family-owned farms.

-The most disturbing point to make about GMOs is that very little research has been conducted on their long-term safety in animals, much less humans.
+The most disturbing point to make about GMO foods is that very little research has been conducted on their long-term safety in animals, much less humans.
 That is, until recently.
 A recent study published in the International Journal of Biological Sciences showed just how harmful the consumption of GM food is to rats, with the implication that human health could be put in great danger as well by the intake of GM foods.2

 In this study, three different rat feedings using genetically modified maize (corn) were conducted at two different labs, on two different occasions.